SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `Rodas5` - A 5th order A-stable stiffly stable Rosenbrock method with a stiff-aware 4th order interpolant.
 - `Rodas5P - A 5th order A-stable stiffly stable Rosenbrock method with a stiff-aware 4th order interpolant.
-Has improved stability in the adaptive time stepping embedding
+Has improved stability in the adaptive time stepping embedding.

 #### Rosenbrock-W Methods